-The pā was a strategic site for northern Māori, culminating as the fortress and headquarters of famed and feared Māori chief Hongi Heke.
-Nobody passed Kororipo Pā without permssion.
+The pā was a strategic site for northern Māori, culminating as the fortress and headquarters of famed and feared Māori chief Hongi Hika.
+Nobody passed Kororipo Pā without permission.

 From 1822 Māori and Europeans lived side by side to trade and learn from each other.
 It was the important status of this place that attracted European missionaries, and under agreement with Hongi Hika, they erected a stone store for trading and pit-sawn wooden house for the Kemp family.
 Kororipo became a meeting place where Māori and Europeans came to trade, talk and learn, and where missionaries tried to convert Māori to Christianity.

 Today, these are New Zealand's oldest European buildings, and their stories are brought to life with guides.
 Explore Kororipo Pā, once the fortress and headquarters of the famed and feared Māori Chief Hongi Hika.
 He is an important figure in New Zealand history and was a skilled leader in war and trade.